rollinscms430/Project-2-Search-cernyc/grade.md

 ## Word Ladder

-Which file am I supposed to grade?

-I ran the one with `good` in the title and it only printed `Success`, without showing the actual ladder.
-I modified to print out self.track and that showed a list of words, but it was very long and contained several words that are more than one letter separated.
+I graded Natesh's code.
+When it finishes, it prints Success and the word `trains`, but not the actual ladder.
+I modified it to print self.track and it prints a huge list of words, some of which differ by more than one letter.

 -10